Jaecoo J5: Design

-The exterior features a simplified front fascia design that includes the trademark 'waterfall' grille, conventional door handles, a suspended roof design, and a full-width taillight bar connected by a black trim piece bearing the brand name.
+The exterior of the Jaecoo J5 features a simplified front fascia design that includes the trademark 'waterfall' grille (only for petrol and SHS-H models), conventional door handles, a suspended roof design, and a full-width taillight bar connected by a black trim piece bearing the brand name.
 In contrast to the combustion-engine model, the battery electric model showcases a distinct front fascia design with a transparent trim piece displaying the brand name, as well as a different bumper design that incorporates an air intake.

 Inside, the interior has a minimalistic approach with fewer buttons on the dashboard and features a waterfall-style centre console.
 The dashboard features a 13.2-inch portrait touchscreen infotainment system, a digital instrument panel, the gear lever used for the automatic transmission is mounted on the steering wheel, and a two-spoke design steering wheel derived from the Omoda C9.
 Other interior features include a 1.45m² panoramic glass roof, customisable ambient lighting, dual smartphone holders includes a Qi wireless charger, and a storage area under the centre console.
 Jaecoo claims the J5 is a "pet-friendly" SUV with features such as an antibacterial "health device" prevents any bacterial growth inside the car, a cabin air filter that sucks out pet hair from the air, extended seats, and an "intelligent" temperate control system.

 The J5 has a boot space of 480 L and expands to 1180 L when the rear seats are folded.